 I specialize in U.S. Urban and Environmental History.
-After five years in the history department at Oberlin College, I joined the Growth and Structure of Cities Department at Bryn Mawr College, where I am also director of Environmental Studies.
-My book Nature Next Door: Cities and Trees in the American Northeast is being released by the University of Washington Press on October 1, 2012, and I am currently at work on my next book project, Dead as Dirt: An Environmental History of the Dead Body.
+After five years in the history department at Oberlin College, I joined the Growth and Structure of Cities Department at Bryn Mawr College, where I also hold the Johanna Alderfer Harris and William Harris, M.D.
+Chair in Environmental Studies.
+My book Nature Next Door: Cities and Trees in the American Northeast was published by the University of Washington Press on October 1, 2012, and I am currently at work on my next book project, Dead as Dirt: An Environmental History of the Dead Body.
 My publications include articles in Environmental History, History and Theory, and the Radical History Review.

 I have been teaching U.S. environmental history, U.S. urban history, and recent American history since 2001, and have directed individual projects and independent readings on the history of urban planning, on the policies of New Urbanism, and on issues of environmental racism and environmental justice in American cities.
 My students often teach me as much as I teach them; my Bryn Mawr body seminar students from spring 2011 inspired my October 2011 Organization of American Historians' Magazine of History article "A Lively Seminar on Death: Teaching the Environmental History of the Human Corpse."

 My research, like my teaching, emphasizes the intimate connections between social processes and built and natural environments, and the importance and influence of "nature" in unexpected places.
 Both of my book projects explore these themes, and are projects of urban environmental history.